 Later that same year, the book Red Channels appeared.
 In the anti-Communist hysteria that followed World War II, Red Channels accused well-known Americans, mostly from the arts, entertainment, and journalism fields, of being communists.
 Seeger’s name appeared in the book and very soon afterward The Weavers’ television program was cancelled, as were many of their performances.
 Thus began a seventeen year period where Pete Seeger was forced to operate as a blacklisted musician.
 As late as 1967, when the blacklist had mostly faded, Seeger still had difficulty getting on network television.

 Many of the members of the New York folk music scene were suspected of harboring communist sympathies.
 Pete watched as one-by-one his friends and colleagues were called before the House Un-American Activities Committee.
 Membership in groups like People’s Songs was bound to get you subpoenaed.
 Finally, on August 14, 1955, it was Pete’s turn.
 When queried by the committee, he refused to answer any questions about his political beliefs, stating that “these are very improper questions for any American to be asked" (Dunaway: 213).
 His uncooperative testimony made it likely that he would be charged with numerous counts of contempt of Congress.
 This eventually transpired in July 1956, and was followed by an indictment in 1957.
 The trial came much later, hanging over Seeger’s head for the rest of the decade.
+The blacklist would haunt the members of the group throughout the 1950s and part of the 1960s.

 Unable to ply his trade in the most lucrative locations and travel without scrutiny, Seeger’s music went underground.
 This became a period of explosive energy and creativity.
 Biographer David King Dunaway notes that from 1954 to 1958, Seeger released six LPs per year (Dunaway: 218).
 During the blacklist, Seeger supported his family by constant traveling, playing small venues, releasing numerous albums, producing documentary films, and authoring a fairly popular book on how to play the 5-string banjo.